the-teachingRSE-project/competencies/competencies.md

 This can often serve as a base domain for RSE specialisation as in @subsec:examplemaster.

 #### Data-focused RSE
-These are RSEs working at the flourishing intersection between data science and RSE.
+Data-focused RSEs work at the flourishing intersection between data science and RSE.
 They are additionally skilled in cleaning data and/or running data analyses and can help researchers in setting up their analysis pipeline and/or \ac{RDM} solutions.
 When the field requires research on sensitive data or information, e.g., patient information in medicine,